 Supplies and Materials

-To make your own dog poop bag mini Christmas tree like the ones shown, you will need six dog poop bags, scissors, wide ribbon, cardboard, and curling ribbon or a bow to top the tree.
+To make your own dog poop bag mini Christmas tree like the ones shown, you will need six dog poop bags (affiliate link), scissors, wide ribbon, cardboard, and curling ribbon or a bow to top the tree.
 They can be easily scaled larger by increasing the number of bags by for each added layers below, but a larger tree may need extra support on the base to accommodate the additional weight.

 - Poop bags